Augusta, Georgia: Economy

-Fort Gordon is home to the U.S. Army Cyber Center of Excellence which has led to a large increase in cyber jobs in the Augusta metro region.
+Fort Gordon is home to the U.S. Army Cyber Center of Excellence, which has led to a large increase in cyber jobs in the Augusta metro region.

 Augusta is a regional center of medicine, biotechnology, and cyber security.
 Augusta University, the state's only public health sciences graduate university, employs over 7,000 people.
-Along with Piedmont Augusta, the Medical District of Augusta employs over 25,000 people and has an economic impact of over $1.8 billion.
+Along with Piedmont Augusta, the Medical District of Augusta employs over 25,000 people and has an economic impact over $1.8 billion.

-The city's three largest employers are Augusta University, the Savannah River Site (a Department of Energy nuclear facility) and the U.S. Army Cyber Center of Excellence at Fort Gordon, which oversees training for Cyber, Signal Corps, and Electronic Warfare.
+The city's three largest employers are Augusta University, the Savannah River Site (a Department of Energy nuclear facility), and the U.S. Army Cyber Center of Excellence at Fort Gordon, which oversees training for Cyber, Signal Corps, and Electronic Warfare.

-With the establishment of the Georgia Cyber Center in Downtown Augusta, the Augusta metro region has become a hub for cyber security based companies looking to locate to the area in part as well to the establishment of the U.S. Army Cyber Command relocating to Fort Gordon from Fort Meade.
-Augusta plays host to TechNet on a yearly basis which brings in various military, government, and private sector leaders to the area to showcase new cyber related products as well as discussions on cyber based collaboration efforts between the public and private sectors.
+With the establishment of the Georgia Cyber Center in downtown Augusta, the Augusta metro region has become a hub for cyber security-based companies looking to locate to the area, in part, as well to the establishment of the U.S. Army Cyber Command relocating to Fort Gordon from Fort Meade.
+Augusta plays host to TechNet annually, which brings in various military, government, and private-sector leaders to the area to showcase new cyber-related products, as well as discussions on cyber-based collaboration efforts between the public and private sectors.

-As of February 2025, the metro area unemployment rate is 4.5%, slightly above the national average.
+As of February 2025, the metro area unemployment rate was 4.5%, slightly above the national average.

-Companies that have facilities, headquarters or distribution centers in the Augusta metro area include CareSouth, NutraSweet, T-Mobile, Covidien, Solo Cup Company, Automatic Data Processing, Clearwater Paper, Solvay S.A., Bridgestone, Teleperformance, Olin Corporation, Sitel, E-Z-GO, Taxslayer, Elanco, KSB Company (Georgia Iron Works), Club Car (Worldwide Headquarters), Halocarbon, MTU Friedrichshafen (subsidiary of Tognum), Kimberly Clark Corporation, Nutrien (formerly PotashCorp), John Deere, Kellogg's and Delta Air Lines' baggage call center.
+Companies that have facilities, headquarters, or distribution centers in the Augusta metro area include CareSouth, NutraSweet, T-Mobile, Covidien, Solo Cup Company, Automatic Data Processing, Clearwater Paper, Solvay S.A., Bridgestone, Teleperformance, Olin Corporation, Sitel, E-Z-GO, Taxslayer, Elanco, KSB Company (Georgia Iron Works), Club Car (Worldwide Headquarters), Halocarbon, MTU Friedrichshafen (subsidiary of Tognum), Kimberly Clark Corporation, Nutrien (formerly PotashCorp), John Deere, Kellogg's and Delta Air Lines' baggage call center.